jfreboud/jfreboud.github.io/_drafts/2022-01-05-second-dimension.markdown

 ![Image](/_assets/images/network/Image11.png)

 The maximal values are in bright red.
-Observe as the two maximal numbers are precisely located on the left part of the roof.
+Observe as the two maximal numbers are precisely localized on the left part of the roof.

 <br>